-- 2018: Currently being authentic.
-I have a passion for creating custom affordable art.
+I have a passion for creating affordable art.
 I believe in making fine art accessible & incorporating it into everyday life.
 I do this by offering customization options at a lower price than ready-made work and offering payment plan options.
 I enjoy showing in galleries, but I am more drawn to unconventional spaces.
-I want the person in the coffee shop, restaurant or office to see my work (and prices) and know that art is not out of reach for them.
-Whether it’s a piece on the wall, something you set your drink or snacks on, or something you wear around your neck, I want you to feel like making art a part of your life is easy.
+I want the person in the coffee shop, restaurant or office to see my work & know that art is not out of reach.
+Whether it’s a piece on the wall or something you set your drink or snacks on, I want you to feel like making art a part of your life is easy.
 I am also dedicated to giving back to my community.
 Every month I donate a portion of sales to a different charity.
 See my blog post to learn more & suggest a charity.

 My process has evolved greatly over the past few years.
 I like to think of my art as simple color & abstract design, but it's a little more complicated when trying to explain how I create and the different mediums I use.

 I work with layers of acrylic paint on canvas, building up drips of color, following the natural flow of the water based paint & accentuating the movement.
 I find that sometimes the abstract designs that emerge are too beautiful to cover up, but usually I use these paintings as backgrounds.
 I apply an adhesive using a brush & then adhere gold, silver or copper leaf sheets to the canvas to create a metallic design.
 I also use liquid metal leaf pens for more detail.
 The metallics reflect light while giving the pieces a certain amount of texture as well as customization in design elements.

 More recently I’ve been working with epoxy resin on wood.
 I mix acrylic paint & powdered pigment into the resin & strategically pour to create interesting patterns.
 I've created a line of functional art coasters, bowls & serving trays with this material as well as wall hanging pieces.
 These quick small works have allowed me to offer an affordable price point to people who otherwise may not have access to fine art.